Grand Bahama The Bahamas Travel Guide

 Focus on tranquil beach relaxation.
 Take quiet walks in the Garden of the Groves.

-Stay in guesthouses or budget hotels.
+Stay in guesthouses or affordable hotels.
 Use jitneys for transport (affordable).
 Eat at local cook stands and fish fries for cheap, authentic meals.
 Focus on free beach activities and low-cost entrance to Lucayan National Park.

 Stay at mid-range resorts.
 Mix of jitney and taxi.
 Enjoy a few organized tours (snorkeling, dolphin encounter).
 Dine at mid-range restaurants and local spots in Port Lucaya.